fairfieldhannah/portfolio/finalproject2.md

   scriptElement.src = 'https://public.tableau.com/javascripts/api/viz_v1.js';
   vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>
+This treemap explores the counties across Ohio to see if any counties had a higher concentration of overdoses.
+According to the data, Franklin county had the highest amount of overdoses in 2020.
+I wanted to make a map on the state, but Tableau did not recognize all of the counties as counties, so it only mapped about a third of the counties.
+I want to fix this before the final project is due.

 **Conflict:** what factors influence areas to have bigger issues with drug overdoses?
 Is there a certain demographic who experiences a higher number of overdoses?